Aris-t2/CustomCSSforFx/README.md

 - [Suggested ui tweaks](#suggested-ui-tweaks)
 - ['about:config' tweaks](#aboutconfig-tweaks)

-## WebExtensions can not modify browsers appearance in Firefox 57+
+## WebExtensions can not modify Firefox Quantums appearance properly

 The only way to modify ui is adding custom CSS code to **userChrome.css** and **userContent.css** files inside browsers profile folder.
 Keep in mind CSS code can not create entirely new items, buttons or toolbars.
 It only can modify already present ui items.